Azenhas do Mar à Sintra

 FAQ: where to stay in Sintra

-Which area for a first time in Sintra?
+Which area should I choose for a first visit to Sintra?

 How much does a hotel night cost in Sintra?